 Emphasis will be placed on the integration of theory with practice and creative initiative as an integral aspect of small business formation and management.
 Students will develop a written business plan for a viable venture.
 The written business plan will be formally presented for evaluation.
 Class format will incorporate both lecture and discussion addressing both theoretical and practical issues associated with business entrepreneurship.
 Prerequisites: BMAL 241, BMAL 261, and ECON 221.

 BMAL 371 Organizational Behavior

 The study of the managerial consequences of behavioral concepts and the environmental variables.
-Prerequisite: BMAL 271 corporations.
-Prerequisites: BMAL 241, BMAL 251, BMAL 261, and ECON 221.
+Prerequisite: BMAL 271

 BMAL 381 Global Dimensions of Leadership